All Episodes

 If he sidesteps this fight right now and is clever and uses, you know, a nice legal device, we're still going to come right back to a collision.

-We're gonna have to solve this.
+We're going to have to solve this.

-I just think that is in the long-term government of the United States, it's not a good solution, and it will lead the Democratic House to cut the budget of whatever institution he gets money out of.
+But I think for him to be clever right now, and he may well be legally able to do it, I just think that in the long-term government of the United States, it's not a good solution, and it will lead the Democratic House to cut the budget of whatever institution he gets money out of.

 All right, stay right there.

-In the end, that that's that's their answer.
+In the end, that's their answer.

-If you want to be a part of the program, Jay Seculo, the president's attorney is going to check in with us today uh about the legality of declaring a national emergency, and we'll talk to a Texas representative.
+Jay Seculo, the president's attorney, is going to check in with us today about the legality of declaring a national emergency.

 He has an op-ed and the Federalists about the need for the border wall.